 The key performance indicator used by management in assessing the performance of the Company are the monitoring of the fair value movement and the redemptions during the year.
-These have been identified by management as key drivers in the performance of the Company, more details for the fair value movement is in note 3 and details for the redemptions are in note 8 and 10.
+These have been identified by management as key drivers in the performance of the Company.
+More details for the fair value movement are in note 4 and details for the redemptions are in note 8 and 10.

-The Company has made all necessary payments on the Notes in accordance with the scheduled repayment dates for the year ended 31 December 2022 and 31 December 2021.
+The Company has made all necessary payments on the Notes in accordance with the scheduled repayment dates for the year ended 31 December 2023 and 31 December 2022.